osiam/osiam/docs/detailed-reference-installation.md

 org.osiam.tempLock.timeout=30
 ```

-To provide the html template, css and message property files, you have to copy
+To provide the HTML templates, static assets and message property files, you have to copy some files.
-the folder `osiam` from the distribution to `/etc/osiam/`.
+First, find the folder `/configuration/osiam` within the distribution archive.
+Then copy the complete folder to `/etc/osiam/` while preserving the directory structure.

 ## Starting OSIAM